Dolorousrtur/CCCollisions/README.md

 This is a CUDA module for pytorch which implements static and dynamic collision handling.
 It is used by [ContourCraft](https://github.com/dolorousrtur/contourcraft) paper (SIGGRAPH 2024).

+The code is quite messy at the moment so sorry about that.

 ## Installation